top of page

 Series

-Several MGOC members have made significant contributions to the Village, by providing connection to continuing education, recruiting Village members to become Master Gardeners, and supporting efforts to build and maintain composting systems.
-They have been an inclusice and welcome addition to our efforts, additionally providing educational signage in 6 different languages and posting throughout our spaces.
+Several MGOC members have made significant contributions to The Village by providing connections to continuing education, recruiting Village members to become Master Gardeners, supporting the building and management of composting systems, and collaborating with youth programming.
+They have been an inclusive and welcoming addition to our efforts, also providing educational signage in six different languages throughout our spaces.

-Our 2021 education series focused on weed management, regenerative agricultural practices, occultation, water-wise strategies, and maintaining compost.
-They provided significant support to our Alternative Learning Center (ALC) Garden and the Green Thumb Initiative, which provided product to the ALC for cooking courses.
-During the pandemic, this grew into a collaboration with Rochester Public Library, who then donated excess produce to the community through the BookMobile, which is a mobile library service during summer months.
+Our 2021 and 2022 education series focused on topics such as weed management, regenerative agricultural practices, occultation, water-wise strategies, and maintaining compost.
+They provided significant support to the Alternative Learning Center (ALC) Garden and the Green Thumb Initiative, which supplied products to the ALC high school youth for cooking courses.

 bottom of page